Trade guide

 Study Materials Science

 Learn about printing materials — plastics, resins, metals, ceramics.
-Understanding material properties helps optimize printing parameters and quality.
+Understanding material properties helps optimise printing parameters and quality.

 Develop Technical Skills